Americans Abroad are Denied Access to Banking and Investment Opportunities

 - Having pension plans dissolved and incurring financial losses as a result.

-- Support Congresswoman Maloney's bill, H.R.
-597, the Commission on Americans Abroad Act, calling for a Federal Commission to study the impact of government policies upon the millions of Americans residing overseas.
+- Support the Commission on Americans Abroad Act soon to be re-introduced, calling for a Federal Commission to study the impact of government policies upon the estimated 8.7 million Americans residing overseas.

 - Define a U.S. person’s “foreign” bank account as one which is neither in the United States nor in the country where that person is fiscally domiciled (exempting for U.S. reporting purposes those accounts in the country where the person is employed, must pay taxes, has household expenses, saves for retirement, etc.)